hagary/processor-simulator/README.md

 # processor-simulator
-A superscalar out-of‐order architectural simulator (With Memory Hierarchy).
+A superscalar out-of‐order architectural simulator (With Memory Hierarchy) using Tomasulo Algorithm with Speculation.